andykirk/andykirk.github.io/knowledge-base/_posts/2016-04-06-thoughts-on-svg-icons.md

 title: Thoughts on SVG icons
 tags: [Thoughts, SVG, Icons]
 ---
-[Hugo Giraudel's post](http://www.sitepoint.com/a-working-svg-workflow-for-accessible-icons/) on [SitePoint](http://www.sitepoint.com) got me thinking about SVG icons again.
+[Kitty Giraudel's post](http://www.sitepoint.com/a-working-svg-workflow-for-accessible-icons/) on [SitePoint](http://www.sitepoint.com) got me thinking about SVG icons again.
 On the whole I like to approach he lay's out, especially considering how well it's supported in the context of using the [M3 Mustard Cut](https://github.com/Fall-Back/CSS-Mustard-Cut).
 I particularly like how we leaves any fallback text up to the context in which it's used - the only difference is that I'd probably do the fallback text like this: